Whitespark’s Super Fantastic Guide to Optimizing Google My Business

 Google Posts are incredibly powerful and should be part of your GMB and local strategy.
 Check out this Google Post Impact Study with Joel Headley, whose clients have seen incremental gains in traffic and conversions (appointments booked) since using and implementing this feature.
 Other marketers are also seeing gains for their clients by utilizing Posts, it would be silly not to take advantage of this feature.

-IF you use WordPress, this tool makes it easy to automate Post directly to your GMB listing.
+If you use WordPress, this tool makes it easy to automate Post directly to your GMB listing.
+Google also released (November 2018) a newly updated Google My Business app that’s free for users.

 Questions and Answers